huilinghe19/Raspberry_Pi/README.md

 # Raspberry Pi
 Raspberry Pi is a small functional linux computer.
 We would like to use it for the extra implementation for the experiment control due to its small size and functional property.
 On the Raspberry Pi we can get the GPIB Interface for the devices.
 Now our aim is to write Epics Server for GPIB Device Control on Raspberry Pi.

 # GPIB Device support
 1. Test how GPIB works.
 It works with Keithley 2000.
 When I use Python to test the GPIB function, sending commands and getting the answers are OK.
 The old patch version of linux-gpib-4.1.0 for raspi-gpib_driver is no longer there.
 So I decide to install the newest 4.3.0 Version.

 Information link:
 https://sourceforge.net/projects/linux-gpib/files/
 https://github.com/elektronomikon/raspi_gpib_driver
 Install linux-gpib and raspi_gpib_driver.
 Complete code can be seen in the link.
-Version 4.2.0 is installed.
-The source code is unten ~/Downloads/HHL/
+Version 4.3.3 is installed.

        >>> cd ~/Downloads
        >>> mkdir HHL
        >>> git clone https://github.com/elektronomikon/raspi_gpib_driver.git

-       >>> tar xzf linux-gpib-kernel-4.2.0.tar.gz
+       >>> tar xzf linux-gpib-kernel-4.3.3.tar.gz
-       >>> cd linux-gpib-kernel-4.2.0
+       >>> cd linux-gpib-kernel-4.3.3
        >>> ./configure
        -----patch-----
        >>> make